FlxGrv/weather-api/readme.md

-# Daily weather timeries builder for 2 defined places
+# Daily weather timeseries builder for 2 defined places

 This project contains python code that fetches data from the Open Meteo API for 2 defined locations.
 It then transforms the data in order to plot both the daily values of the previous day and the average of the 7 last days (or whatever number suits you) for a selected number of indicators.